-Plus, our expert breaks down the chemical processes of different dyeing methods (from temporary hair colours to bleaching) and reveals how to make sure your hair stays in its best shape, whatever colour you’re coveting.
+Below, we break down the chemical processes of different dyeing methods (from temporary hair colours to bleaching) and reveal how to make sure your hair stays in its best shape, whatever colour you’re coveting.

 How Long Does Semi-Permanent Hair Dye Last?

-If you’re ready to commit 100% to new hair colour, opt for a permanent hair dye.
-This is a great way to get a lasting, rich colour, especially if you’re trying to touch up roots or cover pesky greys.
+If you’re ready to commit 100% to a new hair colour and don’t want it to fade, a permanent colour might be more suitable.
+Permanent colour is a great way to get a lasting, rich colour, especially if you’re trying to touch up roots or cover pesky greys.

 Permanent hair dye – especially bleach – is made to last and generally will have to be grown out of your hair as your roots come through, rather than it washing out.